 In her practice and teaching she has a special interest in finding ways to bring depth practice into daily life and deepen our freedom as lay practitioners.
 She also explores the ways in which the study of the Suttas (the early Buddhist texts) and intensive meditation practice are complimentary aspects.

-1-4 of March – “Study and Practice retreat” for experienced practitioners with Lila Kimhi in Kibbutz Ein Dor (Tovana).
+5-12 of May: Vipassana retreat for experienced practitioners with Zohar Lavie in Kibbutz Ein Dor (Tovana).

-7-8 of July – Residential retreat with Boaz Amihai in Ein Carem
+23-27 of May retreat for experienced practitioners with Boaz Amihai in Ein Carem.

 May all beings everywhere be happy and free,